Lancet-Countdown/Lancet-Countdown-2026/README.md

 This repository is a collaborative workspace for authors across Working Groups.

 - Contributions are managed through **Working Group branches**
-- All updates should be submitted via **Pull Requests**
-- Please follow the **indicator template structure** and repository guidelines

 ---